HERNANDEZMG/ELK-Project/README.md

 The playbook implements the following tasks:

-* Create a New VM (should be named something simple "Elk-Server") Keep note of the Private IP (10.0.0.11) and the Public IP (0.0.0.0) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
+* Create a New VM (should be named something simple "Elk-Server") Keep note of the Private IP (10.1.0.4) and the Public IP (40.75.0.16) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
-* Download and Configure the "elk-docker" container "In the hosts.conf you will need to add a new group [elkservers] and the Private IP (10.0.0.11) to the group.
+* Download and Configure the "elk-docker" container "In the hosts.conf you will need to add a new group [elkservers] and the Private IP (10.1.0.4) to the group.
 Then you need to create a new ansible-playbook (elk.yml) that will download, install, configures the "Elk-Server" to map the following ports [5601,9200,5044], and starts the container.
 * Launch and expose the container "After installing and starting the new container.
 You can verify that the container is up and running by SSHing into the container from your JumpBox (SAW).
 Once you are in the [Elk-Server] run the command [sudo docker ps]
-* Create new Inbound Security Rules to allow Port: 5601 "The Inbound Security Rules should allow access from your Personal Network"
+* Create new Inbound Security Rules to allow Ports: 5601 and 9200 "The Inbound Security Rules should allow access from your Personal Network"
 * Open a new browser and type in the [Public IP:5601] to access the Kibana Portal Site

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.